Prakharpan-dey/BlyFt/README.md

 - **Multi-Language Support** 🌍 - Expanding our reach by offering news content and the app interface in multiple languages.
 - **Daily Audio Briefings** 🎙️ - Curated daily news playlists and podcast-style summaries to start your day informed.
 - **Enhanced AI Chat** 🧠 - Continuously improving our AI's speed, accuracy, and conversational abilities for even better answers.
-- **Website** 💻 - A companion website for all information about brevity.
+- **Website** 💻 - A companion website for all information about blyft.

 ---